biharicoder/LABike_DataScienceCompetition/readme.md

 1. Managing bicycle staging at the 140+ rental stations,
 2. Forecasting income from ticket sales on a monthly basis for each region, and make recommendations for possible pricing modifications.
-3. Identify key characteristics that identify whether a region will be successful in the future by evaluating the four regions found in these data.
+3. Identifying key characteristics that identify whether a region will be successful in the future by evaluating the four regions found in these data.

+LABikeData.xls: Excel file containing data downloaded from LA Metro Bike Sharing official website

+LABike_sorting_visual_code.ipyng: Jupyter notebook for preliminary data analysis

+Report.docx: Final report of the project

+Station_Tables.xlsx: Data regarding the bike stations downloaded from the official website of LA Metro bike share company

+data_cleaning.ipynb: Jupyter notebook for data cleaning and EDA

+df_mod.csv: cleaned dataset

+final_pre_processing.ipynb: Jupyter notebook for data preprocessing

+linear_regression_monthly.ipynb:

+pricing_optimization.ipynb: Jupyter notebook for linear and quadratic optimization of the total revenue and pricing recommendation based on the analysis of old and current pricing model

+unique_cordinates.csv: Excel file in which distance is calculated using Google Matrix API using start and end coordinates and the mode of transport set as bike ride